-This common prank usually just upsets those who devoted their time to carving the pumpkins.
-But if you smash the pumpkin of another, and are caught by law enforcement, you run the risk of being charged with theft or criminal mischief.
+This common prank usually upsets those devoted to carving the pumpkins.
+But if you smash the pumpkin of another and are caught by law enforcement, you run the risk of being charged with theft or criminal mischief.

-Theft is committed if you unlawfully “appropriate” the property of another, with intent to “deprive the owner of property.”
-Criminal mischief applies when you “intentionally or knowingly” damage someone else’s “tangible property,” or otherwise tamper with it.
-You don’t actually need to take the pumpkin anywhere.
-If you smash it, you are intentionally damaging it and depriving the owner of his or her ability to enjoy it.
+Theft is committed if you unlawfully “appropriate” the property of another with the intent to “deprive the owner of the property.”
+Criminal mischief applies when you “intentionally or knowingly” damage someone else’s “tangible property” or otherwise tamper with it.
+You don’t need to take the pumpkin anywhere.
+If you smash it, you intentionally damage it and deprive the owner of his or her ability to enjoy it.
 A criminal charge in such cases can range from a Class C misdemeanor (if the value of the pumpkin was less than $100) to a state jail felony (if it was an award-winning pumpkin valued at more than $2,500).
 Criminal Mischief can also be charged by establishing that the actor intentionally damaged the property of another.

 Ding Dong Ditching Billy Madison Style

-That may not sound too bad, but consider that if you intentionally set any kind of fire, even as a “Halloween prank,” you can also be charged with arson, which Section 28.02 of the Texas Penal Code defines as starting a fire “with intent to destroy or damage any building, habitation, or vehicle” that you know belongs to someone else.
+That may not sound too bad, but consider that if you intentionally set any fire, even as a “Halloween prank,” you can also be charged with arson, which Section 28.02 of the Texas Penal Code defines as starting a fire “with intent to destroy or damage any building, habitation, or vehicle” that you know belongs to someone else.
 Arson involving a “habitation”–i.e., someone’s house–is classified as a first-degree felony in Texas.
-This means a ding dong ditch could, in theory, send you to prison for a minimum of 5 years (and possibly the rest of your life).
+This means a ding-dong ditch could, theoretically, send you to prison for at least five years (and possibly the rest of your life).

 Toilet Papering Your Neighbor’s House

-Covering someone’s house in toilet paper has become a popular prank not just at Halloween time, but also following celebratory events like a high school graduation or winning an important sports contest.
-For instance, Chicago hockey fans famously TP’d their coach’s house after winning the Stanley Cup in 2015.
-But when the homeowner doesn’t appreciate such “festive” decorating of their property, you can find yourself in significant legal trouble.
+Covering someone’s house in toilet paper has become a popular prank not just at Halloween time but also following celebratory events like a high school graduation or winning an important sports contest.
+For instance, Chicago hockey fans famously TP’d their coach’s house after winning the Stanley Cup 2015.
+But when the homeowner doesn’t appreciate their property’s “festive” decorating, you can find yourself in significant legal trouble.

-While there are no specific laws in Texas prohibiting toilet papering, it can be charged as criminal mischief.
-You can also be liable for [criminal trespass] under Section 30.05 of the Penal Code if the owner had a “No Trespassing” sign posted or ordered you to leave the property prior to the toilet papering began.
+While no specific laws in Texas prohibit toilet paper, it can be charged as criminal mischief.
+You can also be liable for [criminal trespass] under Section 30.05 of the Penal Code if the owner posted a “No Trespassing” sign or ordered you to leave the property before the toilet papering began.
 Criminal trespass is normally a Class B misdemeanor, but the charge may be elevated to Class A if the act occurs “in a habitation.”

 Also note that a parent may be liable if they assist their children (or their friends) with a toilet paper prank.
 In 2013 a grand jury in Tarrant County indicted a Coleyville mother for criminal mischief after she was seen “purchasing more than 100 rolls of toilet paper with a group of children the night before” a local house was covered in toilet paper and other items, allegedly causing more than $6,000 in property damage.